tchan2/packet-gpu/README.md

 ```
 Your project name has been defaulted to `tf_project` and the name has been defaulted to `Project 1`, but you may edit it accordingly.

-If you have changed the project name, please also adjust the following code accordingly:
+If you have changed the project name, please also adjust the following code accordingly to fit your project name:
 ```
 resource "packet_device" "tf-gpu" {
     (...)
     project_id = "${packet_project.your_project_name.id}"
 }
 ```
 ><i> Please visit the section on [packet_project](https://www.terraform.io/docs/providers/packet/r/project.html) on the Terraform Packet Provider page for more information. </i>

 ## Initialize Terraform